Canardoux/flutter_sound/doc/tau/codec.md

 - Webkit is bull shit : you cannot record anything with Safari, or even Firefox/Chrome on iOS.
 - Opus WEBM is a great Codec.
 It works on everything (mobile and Web Browsers), except Apple
-- Edge is same than Chrome
+- Edge is same as Chrome

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------